sahildshah1/minimal-mistakes/_posts/2019-01-08-datacamp_sql.md

 ### Filtering rows

-- WHERE keyword allows you to filter based on both text and numeric values in a table. **PostgreSQL uses single ‘‘  not double ““**
+- WHERE keyword allows you to filter based on both text and numeric values in a table. **PostgreSQL uses single  qutoes '  not double quotes "**

 - BETWEEN keyword provides a useful shorthand for filtering values within a specified range. e.g. WHERE release_year BETWEEN 1990 AND 2000. **BETWEEN is inclusive**